-In addition to its ordinary contributors, the Cornell International Law Journal Online accepts submissions for publication from a variety of authors, including scholars, practitioners, and students of international law.
+In addition to its ordinary contributors, the Cornell International Law Journal Forum accepts submissions for publication from a variety of authors, including scholars, practitioners, and students of international law.
 For authors interested in submitting an article, we recommend that it be around 2000 to 2500 words and concern a recent development in international law, foreign law, or a domestic law with a substantial international component.
-Blue Book citations are required.
-Please submit all submissions and a copy of the author’s CV to William Wilcox at email@example.com.
+In-text hyperlink citations are encouraged.
+Please submit all submissions and a copy of the author’s CV to Brianna Ramos at firstname.lastname@example.org.
 Please include your name, affiliation, and a short biography.
 Once you submit your piece, our editor will get back to you as soon as possible, if it’s substantially publishable.
 We look forward to hearing from you!

 The ILJ is currently accepting submissions for this cycle.
 We look forward to receiving your submissions.

 Please transmit your submission to the Journal via Scholastica.

 Expedited Review of a submitted article may be available for authors facing strict acceptance response deadlines imposed by other journals.
 To request an Expedited Review, please use Scholastica.
 Please provide the following information in your correspondence: